microsoft/azure-pipelines-yaml/design/pipeline-triggers.md

 ### Pipelines
 A new pipeline is triggered automatically whenever a new run of the `pipeline` resource is succesfully completed.
-See [pipeline resources] (pipeline-resources.md#resources-pipelines) for more details.
+See [pipeline resources](pipeline-resources.md#resources-pipelines) for more details.

 #### Scenarios
 - I would like to trigger my pipeline when a new ‘helm-package’ artifact is published by ‘Helm-CI’ pipeline that ran on `releases/*` branch.